albertstarfield/project-zephyrine/README.md

 >
 > **This product is not for you.**
 >
->This project aims to do mutual growth in intellect between the Al (Zephy) and the user (the human), moving beyond one-way passive consumption.
+>This project aims to do mutual growth in intellect between the AI (Zephy) and the user (the human), moving beyond one-way passive consumption.
 >If your expectation is for an AI that instantly provides all answers without requiring your active involvement and development,
 >
 >**look somewhere else.
 You have been warned.**